 - Tap Add on the watch to create additional alarms.

-- When the alarm sounds, you press Cancel to stop the alarm or tap Snooze to snooze it.
+- When the alarm sounds, you press and slide up on the X Cancel button to stop the alarm or press and slide up on the Snooze button to snooze it.

 - To disable an alarm, toggle it off from the list of alarms.